m-brett/Websites/Photo_portfolio/README.md

 # About
 Created Aug 2017
+Tools: Html, CSS, JavaScript

+Description of Project

-## Future Developments to Make:
+## Additional Developments to Make:

-1. Animation on text to commence based on webpage position
+- [ ] Animation on text to commence based on webpage position
-2. Transtion between pages when using next buttons
+- [ ] Transtion between pages when using next buttons
-3. Move the exit button to left corner on mobile view
+- [x] Move the exit button to left corner on mobile view